Disclosure: The Christmas cards featured in this post were provided by Minted. All opinions, images and love of pretty Christmas cards are 100% mine.

 I saved the list to my Google Drive so I could easily access it from my phone or computer.

 5. Split up the food list

 I’ve mentioned this before when talking about our St. Patrick’s Day party, but it works any time of the year (even a random Friday night).
-If you’re hosting anything from a neighborhood holiday party to Christmas dinner, split up the food list!
+If you’re hosting anything from a holiday party to Christmas dinner, split up the food list!

 Have everyone bring an appetizer or Christmas cookies, and you’ll instantly feel less stressed about all the food prep in your future!

 Do you have any other tips for saving time (and hand cramps) this holiday season?